htcondor/htcondor/docs/grid-computing/grid-universe.rst

 off the laptop.
 When the laptop reconnects at a later time, any results can be pulled back.

-HTCondor-C scales gracefully when compared with HTCondor’s flocking mechanism.
+HTCondor-C scales gracefully when compared with HTCondor's flocking mechanism.
 The machine upon which jobs are submitted maintains a single process and network connection to a remote machine, without regard to the number of jobs queued or running.